 In addition to meeting University admission criteria, entering undergraduate students intending to major in music must audition prior to matriculation.
-These auditions serve the purpose of determining the prospective student's previous experience and potential for success in the intended major.
+Auditions assess a prospective student's previous experience and potential for success in the intended major.
 Entering students intending to major in composition must submit a portfolio of original compositions and pass a performance audition.
 Both the Division of Music and the University must accept the candidate in order for him or her to be classified as a music major.
-Information regarding auditions may be obtained by writing to the assistant director for Student Affairs of the Division of Music.
+Information regarding auditions may be obtained by writing to the Office of the Associate Director for Student Affairs of the Division of Music.
 In decisions regarding advanced placement, the Division of Music considers transfer credits and AP test results.
 Departments reserve the right to give additional tests to determine the most appropriate placement in any course sequence.